-Most of data is open for public access, as well as real-time data feeds when available.
+Most data are open for public access, as well as realtime data feeds when available.
 However, there is a small amount of data under an embargo period, usually for a limited amount of time (3-4 years).

 3.1 Data workflow in GEOFON